 |Project Research and Design|

 In year two, you’ll turn serious ideas into viable business plans paying close attention to end users’ technology habits.
 Understand the social systems that are at the core of your ideas and the shared context between users and other stakeholders that makes technological designs such a success.
 You’ll come to appreciate that tastes differ and that international tastes differ even more.
 The international classroom at UXD offers you a unique opportunity to experience first-hand how different cultures experience technology.
-And it will also allow them to better cater the world’s product needs.
+It will also allow you to better cater the world’s product needs.
 Furthermore, in the first two modules of year two, you can follow a minor programme, exchange, or go on an internship at an international company, like Capgemini, Intel or Apple.

-In year three it will be up to you to successfully implement all the aspects of UXD during your graduation project.
+In year three, you’ll implement all the aspects of UXD during your graduation project.
 During this project, you’ll work closely with existing companies.
 You could examine the market potential for one of your ideas at an established company like BOSCH, or render the blueprints of cost efficient tablets for schools in Kenya.
 But don’t picture yourself standing next to your digital masterpiece just yet, because year three starts with in-depth courses that expand on the complexity of UXD.
 We explore the relevance and impact of your ideas on society.
-You will take the needs of stakeholders into careful consideration and take even more responsibility for the designing process.
-That way, you won’t face any unpleasant surprises as you kick-start your career as a product pioneer.
+You’ll take the needs of stakeholders into careful consideration and take even more responsibility for the designing process.
+That way, you won’t face any unpleasant surprises when you kick-start your career as a digital pioneer.

-If needed, a personal supervisor can help you keep track of your study progress and further guide your career and personal development.
+If needed, a personal supervisor can help you keep track of your study progress and guide your career and personal development.
 Furthermore, a coaching assistant - usually a (recent) graduate - can also tutor you.
 He/she can assist you with the day‐to‐day practicalities of studying UXD, for example, by improving your time management skills, or finding the right people within the programme to answer more complicated questions.